PS-QL/c2others/README.md

 # c2others
-Calling C function complied in dll, from other programming languages
+Calling C functions (compiled in dll) from other programming languages

 # A. Successful so far:
 1. Python using ctypes package